Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

-# Experimental Analysis Conculsion
+# Experimental Analysis Conclusion
 The experiments shown above have demonstrated that the Fan Diagnostic Tool can be powered by two different sources (Lochinvar Control Board and USB).
 Additionally, we showed that we can save user parameters and accurately read back in the latest saved data.
-Futhermore we showed that we can take in a PWM and then simulate a fan given user specified parameters such as: max fan speed, minimum fan speed, minimum duty cycle, continuous duty cycle to run, transient timing factor increase, transient timing factor decrease, and pulses per revolution.
-Therefore, we have successfully met the criteria we laid out in our original conceptual design
+Furthermore, we showed that we can take in a PWM and then simulate a fan given user-specified parameters such as: max fan speed, minimum fan speed, minimum duty cycle, continuous duty cycle to run, transient timing factor increase, transient timing factor decrease, and pulses per revolution.
+Therefore, we have successfully met the criteria we laid out in our original conceptual design.

 # Statement of Contributions